moar-things/inspector-remote/README.md

 which provides the capability of managing and using the in-process Node.js inspector, for debugging.

-Another interesting use-case if providing an interface to deal with remote inspectors - Node.js processes which have the [inspector option enabled][node 8 inspector cli options] for debugging out-of-process.
+Another interesting use-case is providing an interface to deal with remote inspectors - Node.js processes which have the [inspector option enabled][node 8 inspector cli options] for debugging out-of-process.

-This package provides a set of functions which will return an object with the same interface as the
+This package provides a set of functions which will return an object with the a similar interface to the
-[Node.js Inspector::session object][inspector.session].
+[Node.js Inspector::session object][inspector.session], which can be used to
+debug in-process or out-of-process.

 [node 8 inspector]: https://nodejs.org/dist/latest-v8.x/docs/api/inspector.html
 [node 8 inspector cli options]: https://nodejs.org/dist/latest-v8.x/docs/api/cli.html#cli_inspect_host_port